 - 2-3 tablespoons high quality balsamic vinegar

-Spread the eggplant, zucchini, onion, garlic cloves, tomatoes and peppers evenly on the prepared pan.
-Drizzle vegetable broth (or olive oil) over the vegetables and stir gently to mix.
+- Spread the eggplant, zucchini, onion, garlic cloves, tomatoes and peppers evenly on the prepared pan.
+Drizzle the olive oil over the vegetables and stir gently to mix.
 Sprinkle with thyme and salt.

 - This recipe is very forgiving.
 You can switch up some of the vegetables to your liking.
 Sometimes I use grape tomatoes as well.